thomasdunn/judo/README.md

 ### Languages

-JUDO is available in English, Spanish, French, Indonesian, and Slovenian.
+JUDO is available in English, French, Indonesian, Italian, Slovenian, and Spanish.
 If using the Windows installer, language can be selected during installation.
 For other operating systems: after unpacking, the language can be selected in `judo.properties`.

 ### Overview